It’s easy to get lost in the bubble that is college.

 Many health and safety professionals work for various government bodies.
 However, you can also work on a contract and freelance basis.
 The demand for environmental health and safety managers is on the rise, and it is expected to continue to rise due to the growing interest in saving the planet.

 For those who are environmentally-friendly, possess time management and problem-solving skills, and who would love to have a job that includes travel, looking for an occupation in the health and safety sector could be an ideal consideration.

 Usually, a person must hold a Bachelor’s degree in Environmental Health, Safety Engineering or Occupational Health, but a person must also have five years related experience in environmental health and safety.
-They must also keep themselves knowledgeable in the field and attend national safety conferences in 2018, research current affairs and keep tabs on any changes in the industry.
+They must also keep themselves knowledgeable in the field and attend ASSE Safety 2018, research current affairs and keep tabs on any changes in the industry.

 When put simply, statisticians practice the science of using data when making decisions.
 Unlike another profession, statistics can be applied to a vast variety of professions, and so statisticians will collect the data they ask for, design experiments, analyze their findings and then report their conclusions to others.
 While this is very much considered a ‘behind the scenes’ job, it’s a vital profession which is greatly needed in the environmental, public health and safety, healthcare and sports professions.